CDLUC3/mrt-admin-sinatra/present/tagging/build.md

 ### Image Rebuild Conventions

 Each of the service branch/tags that are registered in the [ecs manifest](https://github.com/CDLUC3/mrt-service-release-manifest/blob/main/ecs-release-manifest.yaml) will be rebuilt daily.

 Each rebuild will also create an "archive" tag.
 A lifecycle policy will expire old archive tags based on image push date.

 - Docker Image Patched After Code Deployment of tag `tag`
-  - `subservice:archive-${stack}-${TAG_OR_BRANCH}-${BUILDDATE}`
+  - `subservice:archive-${TAG_OR_BRANCH}-${BUILDDATE}`

 ---